 However, when he joined the Israeli political scene, at the end of the 1980s, Netanyahu was surrounded by advisers from the American neo-conservative camp, national religious figures from the founding generation of Gush Emunim, and descendants of “fighting families” and the Revisionist Movement (Pfeffer, 2018: 215-252).
 In recent years, they have given up their places to a new, younger generations—including, for example, Netanyahu’s son, Yair, members of the Im Tirzu movement, and national-religious leaders such as Shimon Riklin and Erel Segal—who seek to intentionally challenge what they consider to be the “ruling elite” and the hegemony.
 Thus, for example, during the 2015 election, Netanyahu’s chief campaign strategist was Gil Samsonov, a right-wing activist from the second generation of fighting families who was raised on Jabotinsky’s liberal nationalist ideals.
 In 2019, in contrast, Netanyahu’s senior communications adviser was Erez Tadmor, a founder of Im Tirzu and author of the book Why Do I Vote Right and Get Left?
 The book’s main thrust is the accusation that former Likud leaders, including Menachem Begin and Yitzhak Shamir, did not take advantage of opportunities since 1977 to boldly reorganize the political system, and even “surrendered” to continued left-wing dominance within the systems of the establishment, despite the right-wing’s victory in elections (Tadmor, 2017).

-Tadmor is a characteristic example of the younger right-wing figures who have surrounded Netanyahu in recent years, with his command of the secrets of new media and his , disdain for the previous generation of the Revisionist Movement.
+Tadmor is a characteristic example of the younger right-wing figures who have surrounded Netanyahu in recent years, due to his command of the secrets of new media and his disdain for the previous generation of the Revisionist Movement.
 In practice, many of Netanyahu’s blunt speeches against the left, Arab citizens of Israel, and the judicial system were written by Tadmor or similar advisers (Schneider, 2018).
 Just as many of Netanyahu’s opponents on the left have criticized his unrestrained attacks on the judicial system and sadly compared Likud’s current state to the Begin era, so too have members of the older generation of the Revisionist right-wing.
 However, both groups have ignored the fact that figures such as Begin, and definitely Jabotinsky, are not role models for the younger right-wing generation.
 Instead, they are examples of what must be fixed.
 This is a new right-wing generation inspired by Naftali Bennett’s crushing slogan from the 2013 election, “No Apologies.”
 Most are between 20 and 40 years old, and their worldviews are more influenced by the terrorist attacks of the Second Intifada than Jabotinsky’s writings or Begin’s leadership style (Del Sarto, 2017).
 Like Jabotinsky’s response to the radicalization of the young guard of Beitar in the 1930s (including one Menachem Begin), Netanyahu is sometimes dragged along by the younger generation, sometimes he restrains them, and sometimes he leverages them in order to confront his rivals.

-The right-wing’s intellectual elite on the Right has also changed during Netanyahu’s years as prime minister.
+The intellectual elite on the Right has also changed during Netanyahu’s years as prime minister.
 During his first term, Netanyahu enjoyed the intellectual backing of the Shalem Center (where Dr. Michael Oren, Prof. Uzi Arad, and others worked as researchers before joining Netanyahu’s policy staff), which insisted on relatively moderate statist conservatism, and published Azure an elite journal that published conservative thought from the past and present.
 During the last decade, new, rougher frameworks have emerged, including Im Tirzu, the Mida website, and the Shibolet publishing house.
 All are characterized by more aggressive, nationalist, and populist positions (Sagiv, 2020).